“And the angel said to them, “Fear not, for behold, I bring you good news of great joy that will be for all the people” (Luke 2:10).

 Unfortunately, due to the second death we are all born, helpless and weak.
 After passing through childhood and adolescence, we step into youthhood, then become fully grown adults, and when we grow old, we fall into the lap of physical death!
 This is the very reason that throughout the ages, people have cried out for deliverance from this cycle of death, sought ways to protect themselves.

 In this case, many have sought ways to escape from this terrible news.
 The proof thereof is the presence of different religions in the world.
 We don’t want to die, and neither does our loving heavenly Father want us to die!
 He does not want humankind to perish!
 He wants us to have life, life that is eternal.
 He has conveyed about the way from age to age to save our lives from death.
 In the end, He Himself left the throne of heaven and took earthly form to save the dying in this mortal world.

-Dear brothers and sisters in Christ, how would you feel if the Prime Minister came to visit us today?
+How would you feel if the Prime Minister came to visit us today?
 Of course, we would feel happy, and greatly honored, won’t we?
 An even bigger event has occurred in the context of Christmas because the Lord of lords and the King of kings has come down from the throne of heaven, to live with people like us so that we can see Him with our own eyes, feel and touch Him!

 When He came down, it was Christmas, a time of rejoicing and celebration for all of us, but have you ever wondered what it was like for Him?

 For Him, it was helplessness, humiliation, and suffering death on the cross!
 For us the day of His coming was counting the day of salvation from the death, but for Him the day of his crucifixion.
 He came in the guise of a helpless human being and bore crucifixion of death on our behalf so that we may be freed from the bondage of death and enter eternal life.
 He has risen from the dead on the 3rd day for all of us and is now alive forever.